-The Walsh Prize, which this year carries a cash award of $4000, was established in 1993 by Alison Walsh Sackett and her husband Paul in honor of Ms. Sackett’s father, the poet Chad Walsh (1914-1991), a co-founder in 1950 of the Beloit Poetry Journal.
+The Walsh Prize was established in 1993 by Alison Walsh Sackett and her husband Paul in honor of Ms. Sackett’s father, the poet Chad Walsh (1914-1991), a co-founder in 1950 of the Beloit Poetry Journal.
 An author and scholar, Walsh wrote several books on literary history, notably on C.S.
 Lewis, and published six volumes of poetry, including The End of Nature and Hang Me Up My Begging Bowl.
 He was professor and writer-in-residence at Beloit College, in Wisconsin, for thirty-two years, serving for many of those as chair of the English Department.
 He also taught as a Fulbright lecturer in Finland and Italy.
-This year's award is also supported by donations from thirteen previous Walsh Prize winners.
+This year's award is also supported by donations from several previous Walsh Prize winners.

 Previous winners of the Chad Walsh award are Kurt Leland for "Remedies"